cuzzo/grunt-requirejs-mocha-chai-sinon-example/README.md

 );
 ```

 Sometimes, you need to stub out required dependencies.
 Squire offers one way to do that.
-First, use require to load squire, initialize an injector instance, then use that to stub out and require (or just require) any required dependencies.
+First, use require to load squire, initialize an injector instance, then use that to stub out and require (or just require without a stub) any dependencies.
 In this example, the 'add-one' dependency of the 'arithmetic' module is replaced with a dummy function which just returns a constant number.

 Application Structure